 University of Warwick

-“Contentious Origins of Authoritarian Social Protection: China’s “Demand-driven” Strategy in Redistribution.”
+“Contentious Origins of Authoritarian Social Protection: China’s “Threat-driven” Strategy in Redistribution.”
 Studies in Comparative International Development.
 2024. link DOI

 “Dual Mandates in Chinese Congresses: Information and Cooptation.”
 With Melanie Manion and Viola Rothschild.
 Issues and Studies.
 2022.
 Vol. 58, No. 1: 1-20. preprint DOI